 Recommended books on research and writing

 A Student's guide for writing in political science.
 1997.
-Print.
+Online.

 Political science student writer's manual.
 2006.
 Print.

-The Purdue Online Writing Lab remains a standard for students in completing bibliographies
+The Purdue Online Writing Lab is a standard resource for citation styles including APA, MLA and Chicago/Turabian.